cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 The capabilities provided by an operator can be sorted into three overarching categories: dynamic configuration, operational automation, and domain knowledge.

 #### Dynamic Configuration
 Since the dawn of time, there have been two main ways to configure software: configuration files and environment variables.
-There are some newer options in the cloud-native world, like querying a well-known API at startup, but most existing software uses one or both of these options.
+There are some newer options in the cloud native world, like querying a well-known API at startup, but most existing software uses one or both of these options.

 Kubernetes naturally provides many tools to interact with these (such as ConfigMaps and Secrets), but they don’t understand any specifics of configuring a given application because they are generic.
 An operator can define new custom object types (custom resources) to better express the configuration of a particular application in a Kubernetes context.